mkbui/short-and-memorable/README.md

 # short-and-memorable

 "Life is meaningless, nothing you do matter.
-You are just one invidual among a species of primate with billions relatives living on a tiny rock in a middle of nowhere."
+You are just one invidual among a species of primate with billions of relatives living on a tiny rock in a middle of nowhere."

 "A period of darkness is essential in order to expand personal awareness.
 Experiencing sadness and loss makes a person appreciative of life, more tenderhearted, and open to living life as an ecstatic journey of discovery."
 ― Kilroy J. Oldster, Dead Toad Scrolls